adriandoonan/improv-toolbox/src/content/exercises/cliffweb-confessions.md

 ---
-name: "Confessions"
+name: Confessions
-purpose: "Scene Work"
+purpose: Scene Work
-shortDescription: "Do two-person scenes in which each character makes a confession to the other one at some point."
-description: |
-  Two person scenes which include a confessions.
+shortDescription: Two person scenes which include a confessions.
 We are trying to focus on the characters and the impact of what is being confessed.
+description: Two person scenes which include a confessions.
+We are trying to focus on the characters and the impact of what is being confessed.
 We are looking for personal, honest confessions.
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
-  - "Scene work"
+- Scene work
-source: "Will Hines - How to be the greatest improviser on earth"
+source: Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---